hack-rice/7.5-new-hackers/README.md

 <img src="/img/160604-simple-python-slack-bot/copy-bot-access-token.png" width="100%" class="technical-diagram img-rounded" alt="After installing on the development workspace, you can copy the bot user oauth access token">

 A common practice for Python developers is to export secret tokens as environment variables.
-Back in your terminal, export the Slack token with the name `SLACK_BOT_TOKEN`:
+Back in your terminal, export the full Slack token with the name `SLACK_BOT_TOKEN` and make sure to surround your token with quotes:

     export SLACK_BOT_TOKEN='your bot user OAuth access token here'